jillesvangurp/jsonj/README.md

 - A utility class is included that allows you to convert json to and from XML, and to create DOM trees from json object structures.
 This can come in handy if you want to use e.g. xpath to query your json structures.

 # Changelog
-- 2.0 New release that requires Java 8 and adds convenient integration with Java 8 specific features.
+- 2.0 New release that requires Java 8
+  - adds convenient integration with Java 8 specific features.
 Since this breaks compatibility somewhate, I've bumped the version to 2.0.
 The last 1.x release should be fine for usage and there is a 1.x branch in git as well.
 However, it is unlikely that I will support this branch in the future.
+  - JsonjCollectors provides collectors for the stream API that can collect elements of any type into a JsonArray or JsonSet.
+The implementation uses fromObject to convert anything that is not a JsonElement.
+  - streamObjects and streamStrings methods added to JsonArray that allows you to manipulate streams of JsonObject and streams of String.
+  - forEachObject method added to JsonArray
+  - forEachString added to JsonObject, useful for manipulating properties of String->String
+  - Serialize now takes a writer instead of an outputstream.
+OutputStreams are still supported but you should be using writers everywhere.
 - 1.51 Fix minor issue with parsing empty string.
 Now throws a JsonParseException if you try this.
 - 1.50 add missing parseObject and parseArray methods to JsonParser.
 These methods disappeared because of the change in the last release.
 - 1.49 switch parser backend to jackson and remove dependency on json-simple.
 Reason for this is that I stumbled upon a bit of invalid json that was actually parsing successfully with json simple.
 The jackson parser fails as expected.
 This should not impact anyone since this is an internal change and the API stays the same.